This page provides the following information:

 - Ensure you or someone else familiar with the research is available to be contacted in the days after submission.
 This will enable quicker resolution of any queries about the application.

-In addition to the tips above you may wish to check whether your application is likely to meet the relevant validation criteria by referring to the CAG Standard Operating Procedures.
-The SOPs
+In addition to the tips above we recommend that you check whether your application is likely to meet the relevant validation criteria.

 Back to the top

 If your application requires full CAG review then it will be considered at a monthly CAG meeting.
-In some circumstances, the CAT may advise you to attend the meeting.
+In some circumstances you may be advised to attend the meeting.
 Where applications are reviewed at a CAG meeting applicants can expect to receive a decision with 60 days.

 If your application is being reviewed via the Precedent Set process then it will be reviewed by a sub-committee.
 Where applications are reviewed via precedent set applicants can expect to receive a decision within 30 days.
 In some cases this review may refer the application to a full CAG review.